Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 Time to Launch!

-I was following a naive approach here, I read through the blog post of @levelsio and I saw that you can/should show your product on a few major websites and hopefully get some interest.
+I was quite naive on this one, I read through some blog post and I thought that you can/should show your product on a few major websites and hopefully get some interest.

 So that is what I did, I prepared different messages to talk about my project on each platform, each message was quite polished and adapted to the given public and then I posted it.
 I was monitoring these posts to see if it would get some traction but… not much happened.